Hawking radiation: In loop quantum gravity

-Tunneling Picture
+Tunneling picture

 An alternative description of the Hawking effect as a tunneling process has been developed by Parikh and Wilczek, and by Padmanabhan and Srinivasan.
 In this approach, the probability of tunneling through the horizon is compared with a Boltzmann distribution, leading to the same temperature as in Hawking's original derivation.
 Owing to its local formulation, the tunneling picture can be applied to various types of horizons, including mildly dynamical ones.

-Experimental observation
+Empirical observation

-Astronomical search
+Astronomy

 In June 2008, NASA launched the Fermi space telescope, which is searching for the terminal gamma-ray flashes expected from evaporating primordial black holes.
-As of Jan 1st, 2024, none have been detected.
+As of January 2024, none have been detected.

+Neutrino detector KM3NeT observed a 120 PeV event labeled KM3-230213A in 2023; one of the proposed explanations is evaporation of a primordial black hole.
+A broad range of measurements at KM3NeT and IceCube are consistent with primordial black hole evaporation assuming such primordial black holes account for a significant fraction of dark matter.

-Heavy-ion collider physics
+Particle physics

 If speculative large extra dimension theories are correct, then CERN's Large Hadron Collider may be able to create micro black holes and observe their evaporation.
 No such micro black hole has been observed at CERN.

-Experimental
+Laboratory experiments

 Under experimentally achievable conditions for gravitational systems, this effect is too small to be observed directly.
-It was predicted that Hawking radiation could be studied by analogy using sonic black holes, in which sound perturbations are analogous to light in a gravitational black hole and the flow of an approximately perfect fluid is analogous to gravity (see Analog models of gravity).
+It was predicted that Hawking radiation could be studied by analogy using sonic black holes, in which sound perturbations are analogous to light in a gravitational black hole and the flow of an approximately perfect fluid is analogous to gravity.
+(See analog models of gravity.)
 Observations of Hawking radiation were reported in sonic black holes employing Bose–Einstein condensates.

-In September 2010 an experimental set-up created a laboratory "white hole event horizon" that the experimenters claimed was shown to radiate an optical analog to Hawking radiation.
-However, the results remain unverified and debatable, and its status as a genuine confirmation remains in doubt.
+In September 2010 an experimental setup created a laboratory "white hole event horizon" that the experimenters claimed was shown to radiate an optical analog to Hawking radiation.
+However, the results remain debated, and the experiment's status as a genuine confirmation remains in doubt.